5 Best Open Face Helmets 2021 For Sale – Buying Guide

 The price feels just right, and with the manufacturer’s warranty thrown in the mix, things don’t get any better than this.

 2. Lacks a face shield.

-The Bell Custom 500 Airtrix Heritage is a pretty cool old school design that will sure to turn some heads and draw attention.
+Bell Custom 500 Airtrix Heritage is a pretty cool old-school design that will be sure to turn heads and draw attention.
 Although the helmet lacks a face shield, users can buy one separately from the manufacturer that perfectly fits the helmet.

-Everyone has their own set of requirements and preferences when it comes down to open-faced motorcycle helmets.
+Everyone has their own set of requirements and preferences when it comes down to open face motorcycle helmets.
 If you want an all in one helmet that features a sleek look, comfort, and durability, we suggest you take a look at the Shoei RJ Platinum.

 This helmet comes loaded with a myriad of features that anyone would want in their motorcycle helmet.
 Plus, the Shoei RJ Platinum is pretty light and comes in a multitude of colors, making it perfect for our female bike lovers.

 1. The EPS liner is durable and comfortable, Features a top-notch ventilation system.